New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 adults with CDD1,2

 Patients in the randomized, placebo-controlled pivotal trial ranged in age from 2 to 19 years.
-Approximately 79% of these patients were female, 92% were white, and the mean age was 7.3 years.1,3 The minimum and maximum weight of patients enrolled in this study were 8.7 kg and 46.5 kg, respectively.3
+Approximately 79% of these patients were female, 92% were white, and the mean age was 7.3 years.1,3 The minimum and maximum weight of patients enrolled in this study were 8.7 kg and 46.5 kg, respectively.3 The trial included 10 patients aged 15 years or older.3

 Baseline characteristics